On the homogenization of the Stokes problem in a perforated domain: Two (counter-)examples

 \section{Two (counter-)examples}

 In this paper, we derive the Stokes-Brinkman system by homogenizing the Stokes problem in a perforated domain.
+Our main result is valid only in the dilution regime specified by assumptions \eqref{eq_ass_dmin}-\eqref{eq_ass_concentration}.

+Assumption \eqref{eq_ass_dmin} is critical to our computation.
+It implies that, zooming around one of the holes, the solution to the $N$-hole problem looks alike the solution in the exterior of one hole.
+Then, the action of the holes on the flow can be computed by adding the contribution of all the holes as if they were alone in the fluid (but with a non-trivial speed at infinity).
+In the first part of this section, we discuss what happens when this assumption degenerates and $d_{min}^N$ decays like $1/N.$

-We recall that we deal only with the dilution regime specified by assumptions \eqref{eq_ass2}-\eqref{eq_ass3}.
-Assumption \eqref{eq_ass3} is motivated by the fact that we want to consider particle distribution functions $(x,v) \mapsto f(x,v)$ such that the associated density $x \mapsto \rho(x)$ is bounded.
-This implies that, for arbitrary $(x,\lambda) \in \Omega \times (0,\infty)$ the density $M(x,\lambda)$ of cloud particles in $B(x,\lambda)$ satisfies
+Assumption \eqref{eq_ass_concentration} is motivated by the fact that we want to consider particle distribution functions $(x,v) \mapsto f(x,v)$ such that the associated density $x \mapsto \rho(x)$ is bounded.
+This implies that, for arbitrary $\lambda > 0$ the density of particles in balls of radius $\lambda$ satisfies

-At the discrete level, we require thus that the density of particles in any box of width $\lambda^N$ satisfies: